fscorrupt/awesome-stars/README.md

 ## C++

+- [hackerhouse-opensource/WMIProcessWatcher](https://github.com/hackerhouse-opensource/WMIProcessWatcher) - A CIA tradecraft technique to asynchronously detect when a process is created using WMI.
+- [hackerhouse-opensource/SignToolEx](https://github.com/hackerhouse-opensource/SignToolEx) - Patching "signtool.exe" to accept expired certificates for code-signing.
 - [ujjwall-R/Dree](https://github.com/ujjwall-R/Dree) - One single package for visualization, debugging, and exploration of folder hierarchies
 - [Librum-Reader/Librum](https://github.com/Librum-Reader/Librum) - The Librum client application
 - [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop) - Drop any files to any devices on your LAN.